Stability studies on subtractively-fabricated CMOS-compatible superconducting transmon qubits: Results

 \textbf{ Comparison between qubits} Next, we investigate how the different parameters compare between different qubits. \autoref{fig:correlations} displays the parameter changes for all measured qubits.
 From $T_2^*$ results, we exclude qubit A.1, due to inadequate detuning during a $T_2^*$ decrease and a too small measurement window after an increase in $T_2^*$ later on.
 We also omit the $\Delta_\mathrm{m}$ results for B.3, due to strong fluctuations (see S.I.
 II.C.1).

 In \autoref{fig:correlations}.a, the $T_1$ time traces show that $T_1$ drops can vary significantly in magnitude across qubits.
-Some qubits exhibit significant decreases of $T_1$ below 50\%, or in the worst case scenario below 10\%, of its original value while others remain stable.
+Some qubits exhibit significant decreases of $T_1$ down to 50\%, or in the worst case scenario down to 10\%, of its original value while others remain stable.
 As expected, these pronounced $T_1$ drops are mirrored in the $T_2^*$ traces (\autoref{fig:correlations}.b).

 The most significant decrease affected B.1 (green dotted lines in \autoref{fig:correlations}.a-e).
 Within this time interval, in addition to $T_2^*$ and $T_1$, $\Delta_\mathrm{m}$ and $\mathcal{F}$ also decreased due to decay during readout.
 Such drastic qubit performance decreases (dropouts) have been previously observed \cite{kono2024mechanically, biznarova2024mitigation, WMI_TUM_17qubit_2024}.
 They are generally attributed to interactions with strongly coupled TLS and can in principle affect any qubit, occurring stochastically such that extended measurement time spans are more likely to capture these events.
 Such events can significantly affect QPU operation.
 Mitigation strategies include decreasing the size of the Josephson junction \cite{colao2025mitigating}, using flux-tunable qubits, or TLS control strategies \cite{you2022stabilizing, chen2025scalable, debroy2024luci, dane2025performance}.